acpascal/wildonthefarm/content/pages/experience.md

       color: text-dark
       type: TitleBlock
     text: >
-      Nestled at 1800 meters altitude, in the heart of the preserved cloud forest, our farm invites you to rediscover balance and vitality.
-Far from the daily hustle and bustle, our detox retreat program is a deep immersion in nature and well-being, drawing on the powerful virtues of the plants we cultivate according to organic farming principles, and the revitalizing benefits of a unique synergy of silence, fresh and healthy air, and nature.
+      Reclaim your vitality with a detox retreat at Wild on the Farm.
+Surrounded by pure air, organic healing plants, and the serene cloud forest, our program offers deep restoration through nature, nourishing food, guided walks, and silence.
+Breathe, reset, and return home lighter, clearer, and renewed.
     media:
       url: /images/detox-retreat.JPG
       altText: Unblock your team boost your time to production preview